NYC Workers' Compensation Attorneys

 In the aftermath of an on-the-job accident, even the hardest working New Yorker may find it impossible to get up and go back to work on his or her own strength.
 That's why our state makes sure that employers provide workers' compensation insurance, which is a federal program that’s regulated by the state of New York.
 Through workers’ compensation insurance, employees have the right to receive benefits when they are seriously injured, develop an injury, or contract an illness at the workplace.

 Although workers’ compensation is a government program, workers’ compensation insurance is provided by private insurance companies, and they are in business to make money.
-That’s why workers will often encounter obstacles in their search for compensation, even when their injuries obviously qualify for benefits.
+That’s why workers often encounter obstacles in their search for compensation, even when their injuries obviously qualify for benefits.
 Workers have the right to seek the assistance of an attorney when filing a workers’ compensation claim.

 If you are an injured employee whose workers’ compensation application has been denied, you have the right to file an appeal with the New York State Workers’ Compensation Board, the organization that is tasked with protecting the rights of employees by ensuring the proper delivery of benefits.